Search results for:

-The British government has announced its legislative agenda for the year ahead including a specific measure – introduced recently in the Queen's Speech – uncovering plans for punishment of “life imprisonment” for “computer hackers who threaten British national security“, according to an article published on the UK's Telegraph website.
-Cyber criminals who put human life at risk by “attacking food, energy and police computer networks” and obviously acts that trigger “deadly civil unrest by cutting off food distribution, telephone networks or energy supplies” will surely be looking at “life in prison“, according to the report.
+The British government has announced its legislative agenda for the year ahead, including a specific measure – introduced recently in the Queen's Speech – uncovering plans for punishment of "_life imprisonment_" for "_computer hackers who threaten British national security_, "according to an article published on the UK's Telegraph website.
+Cybercriminals who put human life at risk by "_attacking food, energy, and police computer networks_" and acts that trigger "_deadly civil unrest by cutting off food distribution, telephone networks or energy supplies_" will indeed be looking at "_life in prison_, "according to the report.

-The article indicates that the "Computer Misuse Act” includes an existing offense – noted as “impairing a computer” – which will be amended to note “unauthorized access to a computer.”
-The existing offense, according to the article, “carries a maximum sentence of 10 years' imprisonment."
-Under further review, this offense was found not to “reflect the potential damage to the economy and the risk to human life posed by a devastating attack by internet terrorists, or a lone hacker working from their bedroom” – considering the current gravity of attacks in today's world, as the article indicates.
+The article indicates that the "Computer Misuse Act_" includes an existing offense – noted as "_impairing a computer_" – which will be amended to note "_unauthorized access to a computer."
+According to the article, it "carries a maximum sentence of 10 years' imprisonment."
+Under further review, this offense was found not to "_reflect the potential damage to the economy and the risk to human life posed by a devastating attack by internet terrorists, or a lone hacker working from their bedroom_" – considering the current gravity of attacks in today's world, as the article indicates.